-EXPO TRADE SHOW Already one of the largest shows for fruit and vegetable growers, greenhouse growers and farm marketers in North America!
-Last year, a record 456 companies and organizations exhibited products and services in the trade show.
-This year's show is expected to be even bigger!
-A new exhibit area was added last year.
-This year it will have added exhibits, featuring farm market vendors, other product vendors and information booths.
+The EXPO’s trade show is one of the largest shows for fruit and vegetable growers, greenhouse growers and farm marketers in North America!
+Last year, a record 458 companies and organizations exhibited products and services in the trade show.
+This year’s show is expected to be even bigger!
+There will again be an additional exhibit area featuring farm market vendors, other product vendors and information booths.

 Trade show hours will be 8 a.m. to 5 p.m. on Tuesday and Wednesday, and 8 a.m. to 1 p.m. on Thursday.
 Be sure to plan enough time to see all the exhibits.

 The education sessions start at 9 a.m. on Tuesday.
 Over three days, the program includes sessions on fruit crops, vegetable crops, other specialty crops, greenhouse crop production and marketing, farm marketing ideas and operations, farmers markets and organic production and marketing.
 The farm marketing program includes a Wednesday morning sweet cider session and a Thursday morning hard cider session.
 There will also be sessions covering a diversity of general interest topics including accession new markets, coping with back pain on the job, food safety, hoop houses, farm labor, farm to institution, MAEAP verification, agricultural technology, and managing wildlife damage.
 On Wednesday morning there will be a session on large-scale organic transition and additional organic sessions will be held on Thursday.